damonto/qwen3-coder/README.md

 - Request forwarding with proper authorization headers
 - Built-in model listing endpoint
 - Cross-platform support (Linux, macOS, Windows)
+- Compatible with popular AI tools like Cline, RooCode, Kilo Code
+- Utilizes Qwen OAuth for free quota access (2,000 requests/day)

+## Qwen API Usage
+This project uses Qwen OAuth to provide access to the Qwen API with the following free quotas:
+- 2,000 requests per day with no token limits
+- 60 requests per minute rate limit

+This makes it possible to use Qwen's powerful coding models in your favorite AI tools without needing to purchase additional API credits.

+## Compatible AI Tools
+This proxy service allows you to use Qwen's API with various AI tools that support OpenAI-compatible APIs, including:
+- Cline
+- RooCode
+- Kilo Code
+- Cursor
+- Continue.dev
+- And many other tools that support OpenAI API format

+Simply configure your AI tool to use this service as an OpenAI-compatible endpoint, and you'll be able to leverage Qwen's powerful coding models.

 ## Installation